squadify/squadify.github.io/index.md

 <h3>Browse clubs by interest area(s)</h3>
 <img src="/images/list.png">
 <p>When the user clicks on "LISTS" on the menu bar they will be redirected to this page where all of the clubs will be listed in alphabetical order.
-Users will be able to sort by tags which are presented on the left hand side of the page under Index.</p>
+Users will be able to sort by tags which are presented on the left-hand side of the page under Index.</p>

 <h3>Admin List Page</h3>
-<p>This is the same view as the List page however because this is admin privledges, there is an "Edit" option after every club giving the admin the power to delete or edit the club. </p>
+<p>This is the same view as the List page however because this is admin privileges, there is an "Edit" option after every club giving the admin the power to delete or edit the club. </p>

 <h2>How to Install</h2>